KV2718/SplitComplexNumbers.jl/README.md

 $$\frac{1}{a ± aj} = \frac{a ∓ aj}{(a ± aj)(a ∓ aj)} = \frac{a ∓ aj}{0}$$

-Division by zero is obviously problematic is in in part why split-compelx numbers are seldom applied in the sciences, as compared to complex numbers which are touted as being 'unreasonably effective'.
+Division by zero is obviously problematic is in in part why split-complex numbers are seldom applied in the sciences, as compared to complex numbers which are touted as being 'unreasonably effective'.

 We are able to develop a 'split-complex analysis' but the aforementioned problems cripple it greatly.